 If a Civil Partnership breaks down

 Civil Partnerships allow same-sex couples largely the same legal rights as those conferred by marriage.
-The Marriage (Same Sex Couples) Act 2013 extended marriage to same-sex couples, but civil partnerships are still available; in late 2014, civil partners will be granted the option of converting their partnership into a marriage.
+The Marriage (Same-Sex Couples) Act 2013 extended marriage to same-sex couples.
+Civil partnerships are still available and civil partners have the option of converting their partnership into a marriage.
 In most respects, a civil partnership operates in a similar way to a marriage:

 - Parental responsibility can be acquired by the civil partner of a parent, and he/she can apply for a Child Arrangements Order.

-- Financial provision and property adjustment orders, equivalent to those which can be made on the breakdown of a marriage, can now be made on the breakdown of a civil partnership.
+- Financial provision, pension and property adjustment orders, equivalent to those which can be made on the breakdown of a marriage, can be made on the breakdown of a civil partnership.

 Would you like more information?